learn-co-students/SENG-LIVE-051622-Phase-2/02_state_and_events /README.md

 - When the `onChange` event occurs, update the `searchQuery` state to the value in the input field

 - Given the array of `projects`, filter the projects that include the value of the search query

+#### Bonus: Add a click event to the clap button inside the `ProjectListItem` component:

+- Initialize state `clapCounts` set to 0

+- Create a function `handleClap` that will increment and update the `clapCounts` state by 1

+- Attach a 'click' event to the clap button that invokes the callback function `handleClap`

 ### Events